LambdaHack/LambdaHack/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
-To be honest, you need a lot of imagination right now, since the game is still quite basic, though playable and winnable.
+To be honest, a lot of imagination is required right now, but the game is already playable and winnable.
 Contributions welcome.